w3c/wai-website/pages/about/groups/task-forces/wcag2x-backlog.md

 ## Communications

-* Minutes from previous meetings (Does this TF have meetings?
+* Minutes from previous meetings &emdash; WCAG 2.x Backlog Task Force (Does this TF have meetings?
 What is the link?)
 * [Mailing list archive](https://lists.w3.org/Archives/Public/public-wcag2-issues/)

 ## Publications

-The WCAG 2.x Backlog does not develop publications.
+The WCAG 2.x Backlog Task Force does not develop publications.

-## Contact the facilitators
+## Contact the facilitators (not chairs? why the inconsistency?)

-If you have a question for the task force, email the task force facilitators, [Bruce Bailey](https://www.w3.org/groups/wg/ag/participants/#bbailey) and [Michael Gower](https://www.w3.org/groups/wg/ag/participants/#mbgower), and the AG Working Group chair liaison, [Alastair Campbell](https://www.w3.org/groups/wg/ag/participants/#acampbel).
+If you have a question for the WCAG 2.x Backlog Task Force, email the task force facilitators, [Bruce Bailey](https://www.w3.org/groups/wg/ag/participants/#bbailey) and [Michael Gower](https://www.w3.org/groups/wg/ag/participants/#mbgower), and the AG Working Group chair liaison, [Alastair Campbell](https://www.w3.org/groups/wg/ag/participants/#acampbel).